hpware/log/README.md

 Me personally, after HC's neighborhood ended, I just felt the need of a platform where I can log my dev process.
 And yap about what I've done during the video.
 And I dearly miss that.
 And other things happened in life, that made me more connected to Retro, and app that you can upload & remember your memories, however, that app has a paid tier, and it is not based in my (super unstable) home infra.
 So, I'm making this!

 ## What does this project use?
-THis project uses a lot of libraries (and frameworks)
+This project uses a lot of libraries (and frameworks)
 - Next.js 16
 - Tailwind CSS
 - Better-Auth